raspberrypilearning/anime-expressions/en/step_2.md

 `Take a look at these facial expressions and try them in your own drawings.`

+**Tip:** You can highlight the text above and then right-click (tap and hold on mobile) and choose 'Copy'.
+Then click between the `<p>` tags in your code and then right-click and choose 'Paste'.

 Your code should look like this:

 --- code ---